Geeksltd/Olive/docs/DevOps/Cluster-setup.md

 Alternatively, you can use `Kops` which will automate that process.
 We will use Kops in this guide.

 Or, you can use the more advanced [Terraform](https://www.terraform.io/) tool, to implement a more mature `infrastructure as code` architecture.

-### Kubectl
-Previously, we mentioned that the Kubernetes core components run on `master` nodes.
-To be able to manage the cluster, we need to send commands to the master node.
-The way to do that is to use the native Kubernetes command-line tool called `kubectl`.

-There are different ways to install this on Windows.
-For example you can use [Chocolatey](https://chocolatey.org/) by running `_choco install kubernetes-cli_`.
-Other installation options have been discussed [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ### Kops
 Kops helps you create, destroy, upgrade and maintain Kubernetes clusters from the command line.
 With a single command line and passing some configuration arguments kops can create a Kubernetes cluster.